revan/facerecHUD/README.md

 #facerecHUD

-This is the central piece of my WINLAB Summer Internship Project.
-The other pieces are [HUDOutput](https://github.com/revansopher/HUDOutput) and [facerecserver](https://github.com/revansopher/facerecserver).
+###WINLAB Summer Internship Project

+There are three pieces to this project: the Passthrough and Output apps in the repository, and the [server](https://github.com/revansopher/facerecserver).

 The idea of this project is to create a Head-Up Display system that will recognize faces and display relevant information.